MISDEMEANOR ATTORNEYS IN BROOKLYN, NEW YORK

 Many people think of misdemeanors as “minor crimes” that carry “minor penalties.”
 While a misdemeanor charge is certainly not as serious as a felony, you still could be facing thousands of dollars in fines and months in jail.
 This can take your life way off track.
 You could lose your job, lose your family, and find your life completely disrupted, especially if it meets the criteria to be ungraded to a more serious charge, including a felony.
 It can cost you dearly.
 You should not try to handle it on your own, you need an experienced criminal defense attorney to protect your rights and help you get the best possible outcome for your case.

 The Litvak Law Firm has experience in defending all types of criminal cases, including misdemeanors.
-Defense attorney Igor Litvak has handled a wide variety of misdemeanor cases – including assault, domestic violence, drug use and possession, theft, DWI/DUI, harassment, contempt of court, trespass, credit card fraud, animal cruelty, child abuse and many more.
+The firm’s lawyers are proud to have earned their reputation as the misdemeanor attorneys Brooklyn residents have come to trust for diligent, aggressive defense.
+Defense attorney Igor Litvak has handled a wide variety of misdemeanor cases — including assault, domestic violence, drug use and possession, theft, DWI/DUI, harassment, contempt of court, trespass, credit card fraud, animal cruelty, child abuse, and many more.
 The sooner you act and seek legal representation, the more likely you are to have a favorable outcome on your case.

 OVERVIEW OF MISDEMEANOR CRIMES